datanav/docs/best-practice.rst

 When running the global pipe, the result is a “global dataset” consisting of entities with joined data that has been through the listed transformations.

-The first property that greets us in a global dataset is called **"$ids"** and is a list of **namespaced identifiers** from the source datasets in the global pipe.
-Typically looking like below.
+The first property that greets us in a global dataset is called **"$ids"**, which will be a list of **namespaced identifiers**.
+When an entity is merged into another entity in a merge pipe, the pipe will add the _id of the merged entity to the **"$ids"** property.
+Thus, the **ids** property contains all the _id's in a merged entity, typically looking like below.

 ::